chriswendt/ietf/draft-wendt-modern-drip.md

 	  ---------------|________________|

-#### 4.6.2 Full Synchronization On Demand
+#### 4.7.2 Synchronization On Demand

 A node, either newly added to the mesh or re-activated after being out of service due to network issues or other anomalies, will inform its peer nodes to add this node to their list of peer nodes.
 The resulting action from the peer nodes is to start synchronizing key-value data from their respective data stores.
 The **two phase commit does NOT apply here** as the contents of the nodes's data store is either outdated or empty.
 During this phase (HTTPS requests received will have DRiP-Sync-Complete field value set to **false**), this node **SHOULD NOT** become an Initiator node to provision data.
-While this transaction is going on, the peer nodes **MUST NOT** propagate **real-time updates** or "periodic full synchronization** transaction types.
-The next cycle of periodic synchronization will resolve discrepancy, if any,  in data contained in this node's data store.
+While this transaction is going on, this node MUST vote "YESY" to all **real-time updates**.

-##### 4.6.2.1 REST API
+##### 4.7.2.1 REST API

 **PUT /syncondemand/node/:nodeid**

-### 4.7 Two Phase Commit
+### 4.8 Two Phase Commit

-#### 4.7.1 Voting Phase
+#### 4.8.1 Voting Phase

 The Initiator node sets a timeout period to get response from its peer nodes, for data propagated.
 This response (see section 4.5.1.2) will indicate a "vote" for whether the transaction can be completed based on any conflicting updates to the same entry.
 If all peer nodes vote "yes", then a commit of the information to the local node is initiated.
 If any one of the peer nodes votes "no" or if there is no response from one or more peer nodes, then the commit of the information MUST not be completed.
 No action is taken for responses (see section 4.5.1.2) received after the timeout period.